getcarina/getcarina.com/_getting-started/2016-11-04-kubernetes-zero-to-hero.md

 mysql-pv-claim   Bound     pv-1      20Gi       RWO           13s
 ``` -->

-## Deployment
+### Create a Deployment resource

-The first step you need to take next is launching a `Deployment` resource.
-A
-deployment resource is a way to declaratively manage Pods and ReplicaSets.
-You
-describe the desired state of a pod set, and the controller will automatically
+The next step is launching a `Deployment` resource.
+A `Deployment` resource is a way to declaratively manage pods and Replica Sets.
+You describe the required state of a group of pods, and the controller automatically
-manage it for you, instead of you doing it manually.
+manages it for you, instead of you doing it manually.

+You create a manifest file for the `Deployment` resource, as shown in the following example.
+An explanation of the parts of the file follows the example.

 ```bash
 $ cat > mysql_deployment.yaml <<EOL